The first British annual was

 A universal “love of the arts” would be “kindled by . . . [the annualsʼ] presence in the remotest corners of the empire”,

-acceleerating progress through distribution of these “admirable specimens of the pencil and the graver” to places that “might not otherwise have [been] reached”
+accelerating progress through distribution of these “admirable specimens of the pencil and the graver” to places that “might not otherwise have [been] reached”

 with these unrivaled witnesses to English superiority “in the course of a century”

-( “Unsigned review of The Literary Souvenir [1825]”, 279).
+“Unsigned review of The Literary Souvenir [1825]”, 279).

-In the review of the annuals for 1830, the Monthly critic turned these attentions to “the loneliest hamlet” and “provincial towns” where
+Monthly critic turned these attentions to “the loneliest hamlet” and “provincial towns” where

 the annuals, sent as “ministers of taste”, will rescue the “inhabitants of the provinces” by supplying “something to console them for the want of exhibitions and rare collections”; accordingly,

-the daughters of tradesmen and manufacturers, who visit neither London nor Italy, will not want the means of forming a good taste, the best and most valuable adornment, next to the moral ones, of woman”
+Italy, will not want the means of forming a good taste, the best and most valuable adornment, next to the moral ones, of woman”

-( Unsigned review of Friendshipʼs Offering [1830], etc., 435).
+Unsigned review of Friendshipʼs Offering [1830], etc., 435).

-From the 1820s through the 1840s, as shown in a “Chronological Index of British and American Literary Annual Titles”
+“Chronological Index of British and American Literary Annual Titles”

-(Harris, Forget Me Not, 280–85),
+Harris, Forget Me Not, 280–85),

 new annuals proliferated exponentially, with many publishers vying for a share in the market.

-The fashion survived the depression in the book trade caused by the panic of 1826 as well as by the Reform agitation
+The fashion survived the depression in the book trade caused by the panic of

-of 1832.
+1832.
 While publishers strove to make their annuals distinctive in a competitive market, the writers, artists, and engravers

 who filled the contents (many of whom depended on these publications for a steady income) appeared in multiple annuals each year, and from year to year,

-so that, by December 1830, a writer for the Eclectic Review,
+December 1830, a writer for the

-who was “expected to say something of the [seasonʼs] Annuals [for 1831] before the blossom is off”,
+who was “expected to say something of the [seasonʼs] Annuals [for

 started with a yawn: “what can we say of them?
 They make . . . as fair a shew as in any former year, as regards the names of contributors,